codecombat/codecombat/app/assets/markdown/getting-started.md

 That’s it!
 Students can now use their login credentials to start playing Ozaria!

 ##### STEP 4
-## Prologue: The Sky Mountain
+## Chapter 1: Up The Mountain

-All students are automatically granted access to the first unit for free in Ozaria, *Prologue: The Sky Mountain*.
+All students are automatically granted access to the first unit for free in Ozaria, *Chapter 1: Up The Mountain*.
 This is a unit that introduces students to concepts such as basic syntax, variables, and while loops.
 This unit contains about 1-2 hours of content depending on the age and experience level of the class.
 The first chapter/unit and all subsequent chapters will contain around 7-8 hours of content.

 <img src="/images/pages/teachers/resources/markdown/getting-started/unit-guides.png" title="Unit Guides" alt="unit-guides" width="400px"/>
 _Unit Guides allow you to preview unit levels and view solutions._